0v00/peek/README.md

 - **Description**: Accepts an image.
 Performs object detection and segmentation.
 Overlays detected object with a semi-transparent mask.
 - **Returns**: A JSON object containing:
     - image_with_mask: `base64` encoded string of the image with mask
-    - detr_output: An array of objects representing detected items in the screenshot.
+    - detr_output: An array of objects representing detected items in the image.
 Each object includes the label, confidence score, and bounding box coordinates.

 ```json
 {